Search

 Keep in mind that, when you pay an insurance premium, the money goes three places: the death benefit, the cash value and the insurer’s cost of doing business.

-What are common reasons to access the cash value of a life insurance policy?
+Ways to use the cash value of your life insurance policy

 3. A down payment on a home